 The Civil Law in China

-The general principles of the Civil Law are divided into nine chapters that include basic principles, the legal framework concerning the citizen (or natural person), legal persons, civil rights, civil liability, limitation of action, the application of law in civil relations with foreigners in China
+are divided into nine chapters which include the basic principles, the legal framework concerning the citizen (or the natural person), legal persons, civil rights, civil liability, limitation of action, the application of the law in civil relations with foreigners in China

 Natural and legal persons in China

 A Chinese citizen has civil rights from birth to death.
-All citizens are considered equals and have to assume civil obligations according to law.
+All citizens are considered equals and have to assume the civil obligations according to law.
 Any citizen over the age of 18 is considered an adult.
 Minors are considered to have a limited capacity for civil conduct.
-The Chinese Civil Law also regulates the guardianship of children and the declarations for missing persons and death.
+The Chinese Civil Law also regulates the guardianship of children and the declarations of missing persons and death.

-Legal persons in China are defined as organizations with civil capacity, civil rights and civil obligations.
-A legal person must have an appointed legal representative who acts on behalf of its name and with the purpose of exercising its functions and powers.
-Our Chinese lawyers
+are defined as organizations with civil capacity, civil rights, and civil obligations.
+A legal person must have an appointed legal representative who will act on behalf of its name and with the purpose of exercising its functions and powers.
+Our attorneys in China

 can give you detailed information about the types of legal entities in China

-that qualify as legal persons.
+qualify as legal persons.